temporalio/documentation/docs/concepts/what-is-a-list-filter.md

 - A `ListWorkflow` API supports pagination.
   Use the page token in the following call to retrieve the next page; continue until the page token is `null`/`nil`.

-- To paginate through a large number of Workflow Executions without skipping or duplicating them, use the `ScanWorkflow` API.

 - To efficiently count the number of Workflow Executions, use the `CountWorkflow` API.

 ### Example List Filters